JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-After school I talked to my dad and explained the 50/50 deal.
+After school I talked to my dad and explained the 50/50 deal idea.
 Since I already had $8, all I needed was $7 more to get the game with my friend paying the rest.

 “He will pay for the rest, right?” my dad asked.
 “Sure,” I said.

-And with that, my dad gave me the $7 and I headed over to my friends house to get the rest and then I headed into “The City” and get a copy of *Megalegs*.
+And with that, my dad gave me the $7 and I headed over to my friends house to get the rest and then I headed into “The City” by myself to get a copy of *Megalegs*.

 ***

-With proper funding in place, I headed to the Computer Center, bought the cassette version of *Megalegs* and they put it in a plain brown paper bag for me.
+With those funds in place, I headed to the Computer Center, bought the cassette version of *Megalegs* and they put it in a plain brown paper bag for me.

-I was excited all the way home on the subway and would peek inside the brown paper bag every now and then to just look at the game packaging.
+I was excited all the way home on the subway and would peek inside the brown paper bag every now and then just to look at the game packaging.

 When I got to the Ocean Parkway station, I ran down the station stairs, jumped the small brick fence near my building and headed upstairs to the family apartment.